 The LOEs and CalWQA Decisions for each waterbody are included in Waterbody Fact Sheets.
 Figure 2-2 shows the relationship between the three levels of detail.
 In each waterbody, data from multiple pollutants may be assessed, resulting in more than one waterbody-pollutant CalWQA Decision.
 Detailed Waterbody Fact Sheets for all waterbodies assessed for the 2024 California Integrated Report are available in Appendices B and B1.
 The binomial test for determining the number of allowable exceedances for Decisions is used in accordance with Listing Policy Sections 3.1, 3.2, 3.3, and 3.6.
 See Section 2.3.3 for a summary of all of the listing and delisting factors.

-Figure 2-2: Waterbody Fact Sheets – Information Summary
+Figure 2-2: Waterbody Fact Sheet – Information Summary

 Integrated Report Condition Categories